Raid on Mazatlán Railway

-The Raid on Mazatlán Railway was an raid launched by supporters of General Francisco I. Madero against the Mazatlán Railway held by supporters of Porfirio Díaz, under the command of the American soldier of fortune, Emil Lewis Holmdahl.
+The Raid on Mazatlán Railway was a raid launched by supporters of General Francisco I. Madero against the Mazatlán Railway held by supporters of Porfirio Díaz, under the command of the American soldier of fortune, Emil Lewis Holmdahl.

 Mazatlán Railway and Raid

 In 1909 and 1910, General Francisco I. Madero was in the processing of rebelling against the president of Mexico, Porfirio Díaz and many smaller rebel groups began attacking and raiding settlements under of control of Díaz loyalist.
 Groups of rebels began launching hit and run style attacks on a key railroad, near the town of Mazatlán in Sinaloa.
-The goldshipments in particular caused great concern for the leadership of Mazatlán, whose bureaucrats were losing out on income and profits.
+The gold shipments in particular caused great concern for the leadership of Mazatlán, whose bureaucrats were losing income and profits.
 In response to these attacks the railroad decided to hire an American soldier of fortune named E.L Holmdahl.

 Holmdahl had fought in both the Spanish–American War and Philippine–American War, as well as during the Boxer Rebellion and Moro Rebellion, and would be promoted to Sergeant.
 Upon his discharge from the Army, Holmdahl became a soldier of fortune and mercenary fighting under the likes of "General" Lee Christmas and others in Central and South America.
 Holmdahl would then become a spy and soldier during the Mexican Revolution.

-Due to Holmdahl's experiece it was he who was put in charge of protecting the gold shipments.
+Due to Holmdahl's experience it was he who was put in charge of protecting the gold shipments.
 Holmdahl recruited a decently sized force of 200 men to guard the shipments.
-Holmdahl trained his men rigorously to fight the "bandits" and had his men would patrol alongside the railway and escort the shipments as they processed.
-The rebels attempted numerous to attack the shipments, but each time Holmdahl's men repelled them, and Holmdahl would never let an enemy live and soon there were scores of dead men rotting in the sun.
-The rebels instead of continuously attempting to raid instead the shipments went around Holmdahl's position and raided his camp, stealing 100 horses from the unsuspecting guards, before fleeing into the desert.
+Holmdahl trained his men rigorously to fight the "bandits" and had his men patrol alongside the railway and escort the shipments as they progressed.
+The rebels attempted numerous attacks on the shipments, but each time Holmdahl's men repelled them.
+Holmdahl would never let an enemy live.
+Soon there were scores of dead men rotting in the sun.
+The rebels, instead of continuously attempting to raid instead the shipments, went around Holmdahl's position and raided his camp, stealing 100 horses from the unsuspecting guards, before fleeing into the desert.